-The strong increase in the number of mobile multicurrency accounts (MCA) demonstrates the success of the digital retail banking model.
-It represents the fast growing share of the Bank's activities and client deposits.
-Moreover, the Bank is expecting scale synergies where it would benefit from a transfer of some of the clients with MCA to trading accounts.
-In 2021, 51'935 new MCA accounts were opened.
-From the beginning of the year clients' deposits on MCA accounts have more than doubled from CHF 16.4 to 36.1 million; in 2021, net revenues from MCA accounts were CHF 1.9 million.
+The number of Dukascopy's mobile multi-currency accounts (MCA) continued to grow last year.
+The Bank is expecting scale synergies where it would benefit from the transfer of some of the MCA clients opening trading accounts.
+40'018 new MCA accounts were opened in 2022.
+From the beginning of the year total clients' total deposits on MCA accounts rose by 42.4% from CHF 36.1 to 51.5 million.
+In 2022, brut revenues from MCA accounts were CHF 2.02 million.